 Improved productivity and labor cost management

-“With Dimensions, we’re seeing more involvement from staff, reductions in requests to adjust time, and managers accessing data directly to better manage their staff,” shared Waite.
+“With UKG, we’re seeing more involvement from staff, reductions in requests to adjust time, and managers accessing data directly to better manage their staff,” shared Waite.
 “And to avoid overstaffing and understaffing, we’re using the advanced scheduling system to improve our operations.”

 This has helped UI Health better manage labor costs, including overtime and supplemental pay.
 In addition, the solution has helped the organization track hours and differential data, with reports easily pulled from the system.
-Information from Dimensions also supported the labor relations department during contract negotiations.
+Information from UKG also supported the labor relations department during contract negotiations.

 The Nursing Care Committee plays an important role in governance at UI Health.
 Made up of staff nurses and union representatives, the committee reviews historical and real-time staffing and patient data, employee feedback, consultant recommendations, and regulatory requirements relative to the workforce and quality outcomes.
 The chief nursing officer (CNO) regularly reports on the work of the committee to the hospital’s senior executive team.
 This underscores the value that the organization places on the workforce and the decisions that impact them.